noahehall/theBookOfNoah/coursera/algorithms.md

       - if your disk lookups require 3
 ## big-O notation
   - a type of asymptotic notation that allows you to ignore complicated details when figuring out algorithm runtimes
+  - i.e the running time grows at most this much, but it could grow more slowly.
     + if two things are off by some constant multiple, that mulitple can be ignored
   - Big-O says that your algorithm runtime is bounded above some multiple of another thing
   - issues with big o